rabiya-PHproject/Maternal-Health/README.md

 ---

 ## 📈 Key Findings
-- X% of women were anemic
+- 26% of women were anemic
-- Y% were identified as high-risk pregnancies
+- 80.2% were identified as high-risk pregnancies
-- Z% delivered at health facilities
+- 85% women delivered at health facilities
-- N% flagged as critical risk using custom logic
+- 28.7% flagged as critical risk using custom logic

 ---